PDXostc/rvi_v2x_firmware/field-support-manual.md

 1. Connect OBDII-serial cable into vehicle OBDII port (under dash) and the V2X serial port.
 2. Connect GPS/GSM antenna cables.
-    * Typical configuration requires attaching "gold" head to port marked "GPS Antenna" on board, and "silver" to port marked "3g Cellula Network Antenna".
-Incorrectly reversing this connection will inhibit GPS signal, and should be one of the first things to check if no GPS signal is observed.
+    > Typical configuration requires attaching
+    >* "gold" head to port marked "**GPS Antenna**"
+    >* "silver" head to port marked "**3g Cellula Network Antenna**"

+    > Incorrectly reversing this connection will inhibit GPS signal, and should be one of the first things to check if no GPS signal is observed.

 3. Connect USB cable from port on board marked (Host PWR) to host computer micro usb power supply port.
 This will supply power to host computer (Raspberry Pi or other).